 Centrifugal force, also known as a fictitious or pseudo force, is the force that appears to act on all objects when viewed from a rotating frame of reference.
-For instance, on a merry-go-round, individuals seated experience an outward force due to the rotation, creating the sensation of being pushed away from the center.
+For instance, on a merry-go-round, individuals seated experience an outward force due to the rotation, which creates the sensation of being pushed away from the center.
 This phenomenon arises because the rotating frame imparts an apparent acceleration to objects, causing them to move away from the center of rotation.
 It’s important to note that centrifugal force is not an actual force but rather a perception that arises due to the choice of a rotating reference frame.

 Examples